sophieball/tetra-sexagesimal/README.md

 10 is typed with T

+Two jokers are typed with JH and JL (as high and low)

 For example, a whole suit of ♣️ can be written as:

 CA C2 C3 C4 C5 C6 C7 C8 C9 CT CJ CQ CK